 Having a day planner organizer is essential if you want to get organized like a pro.
 I used the paper version of the Franklin-Covey day planner for years.
 The Franklin-Covey product is outstanding for a number of reasons.
 Read my review here.

-In January of 2010, I began using a software day planner organizer on my computer.
+I have been using a software day planner organizer on my computer for many years now.
 I was amazed at how this software made the task of organizing and planning so much easier and more efficient.
 Had I known what I came to discover about this software I would have switched years ago.
 Get more information about this organizer software here.

 4. Create an annual calendar